-When it comes to teaching science, I have a hard time remembering to pick up supplies for the hands-on projects that make it fun.
-That is why I love projects that can be made from supplies that you just have lying around the house (like this fun recipe for slime or these rainbow recipes for kids!)
+When it comes to teaching science experiments for kids, I have a hard time remembering to pick up supplies for the hands-on projects that make it fun.

 This lesson shows children how clouds form and why it rains.
 Water evaporating from the ground forms into clouds.
 When the clouds gets full of water, they release the water to the ground the make rain.
 This version uses food coloring to visually illustrate the falling rain.
 Use the tutorial below to learn how to make a cloud in a jar.

 Things you will need for your rain cloud in a jar:

 The Rain Cloud in a Jar Science Experiment

 This is the easiest way to lean how to make a cup in a jar.

 Fill the glass mostly full with water.
 Next, fill the top of the glass with white shaving cream.
 The more cream you add, the thicker your cloud will be, but the longer it will take for the food coloring to penetrate the cloud layer.

 Have the child(ren) drip drops of food coloring into the “cloud” one at a time.
 It took longer for the cloud to rain than I thought it would, so be patient.

 After a while, the drops will seep through the shaving cream and it will look like it is raining in the cup!
 Ours looked like a mini tornado.

 |Here is the almost fully saturated rain.
 I love how it looks like a tornado in the center.|